checkmarx-ltd/cx-flow/docs/Troubleshooting.md

 There have been cases when the Checkmarx REST API responds with XML that is not well encoded, and some defensive programming logic has been introduced to remove non-UTF-8 compatible characters.
 This issue surfaces from time to time and detailed logging is required to find the exact problem - See below.

 ### Debugging
-Debug logs can be enabled by adding the following configuration to the yaml (_application.yml_, or _application-<profile>.yml_) properties or by adding additional command line arguments when launching.
+Debug logs can be enabled by adding the following configuration to the yaml (_application.yml_, or _application-\<profile\>.yml_) properties or by adding additional command line arguments when launching.

 #### YAML Configuration
 ```
 logging:
-  file:`
+  file:
-    name: cx-flow.log`
+    name: cx-flow.log
   level:
-    com:`
-       checkmarx:`
-          flow:`
-             cmd: TRACE`
-             service: TRACE`
-             controller: TRACE`
-    org:`
-       apache:`
-          http:`
+    com:
+       checkmarx: TRACE
+    org:
+       apache:
+          http:
-             wire: TRACE`
+             wire: TRACE
-       springframework:`
-          web:`
-             client:`
+       springframework:
+          web:
+             client:
-                RestTemplate: TRACE`
+                RestTemplate: TRACE
 ```
+**Note:** including the `wire` and `RestTemplate` sections (as in the example above) will produce lots of log output, including full contents of HTTP requests.
+Please be aware that such logs may expose sensitive data.
+If you don't want the log to be this detailed, just remove the whole `logging.level.org` section.

 #### Log Grouping
-Events that drive scanning/results feedback are given a unique ID and that ID is passed through the various logs to ensure you can make an link between all of the events.
+Events that drive scanning/results feedback are given a unique ID and that ID is passed through the various logs to ensure you can make a link between all of the events.

 ```
 2019-06-23 20:06:53.606  INFO 19980 --- [  restartedMain] c.c.f.CxFlowRunner  [u9UzT5SU] : Executing scan process